-All in all, I'm super happy with the All About Reading Pre-Reading program!
-It provides everything you need to build a strong reading foundation for your beginner reader (and I can't think of anything else I would need!).
-Uncomplicated, easy to understand and teach, and successful – that's what this pre-reading program truly is.
-To learn more about the program, click here to go to Timberdoodle's site or click on the image below!
+All in all, I’m super happy with the All About Reading Pre-Reading program!
+It provides everything you need to build a strong reading foundation for your beginner reader (and I can’t think of anything else I would need!).
+Uncomplicated, easy to understand and to teach, and successful – that’s what this pre-reading program truly is.

 LIKE THIS REVIEW?
 PIN IT! ⬇️

 - Free Weather Cards Printable Flashcards for Kids - December 7, 2023

 - Fun Indoor Activities For Teens and Tweens – Rain or Shine! - November 25, 2023

 - A Prayer For Mother And Daughter Relationship To Strengthen The Bond - July 13, 2023